Alistair-Turcan/iRibo/README.md

 This final step creates the translatome, yielding:
 - translated_orfs.csv: Data on translated ORFs.
-- nORF_discovery.png: Graph for p-values of real vs. scrambled ORFs and FDR cutoff.
+- nORF_discovery.png: Graph for p-values of real vs. scrambled nORFs and FDR cutoff.
+- cORF_discovery.png: Graph for p-values of real vs. scrambled cORFs and FDR cutoff.

 To run:
 Rscript GenerateTranslatome.R --TranslationCalls=path/to/translation_calls --NullDistribution=path/to/null_distribution --CandidateORFs=path/to/candidate_orfs